 - Explain the differences between four surgical approaches to the management of obesity

-This course is intended for an interprofessional audience, including nurses, fitness professionals, health educators, pharmacists, physical therapists, physicians and respiratory therapists .
+This course is intended for multiple professions, including nurses, athletic trainers, fitness professionals, health educators, pharmacists, physical therapists, and respiratory therapists.

 Physical therapists: Take this version of the course to ensure you receive appropriate credit.